SuleimanFarah/sunpy/GSoC-2016-Students-applications.md

 * Implemented XRT Client. ([#1652](https://github.com/sunpy/sunpy/pull/1652)).
 A preliminary XRT Client which can download XRT data.
 Some design issues have still not been discussed.
 It is in development.
 * SWAPClient Implementation. ([#1680](https://github.com/sunpy/sunpy/pull/1680)).
 This is the implementation of SWAPClient along with tests.
 It is almost complete.
 * Possible error in GOESClient. ([#1692](https://github.com/sunpy/sunpy/pull/1692)).
 I raised an issue with the GOESClient implementation, highlighting an error in its logic.
 This PR rectifies it along with requisite tests.
 * Raised an issue with the scraper in ``sunpy.util`` ([#1619](https://github.com/sunpy/sunpy/issues/1619).
-While testing a query for STEREO in Fido, I reported an issue related to the scraper.
+While testing a query for STEREO in ``Fido``, I reported an issue related to the scraper.

 ### Proposal abstract.
 I intend to work on the project - Real time data access and visualisation tools.
-This project would involve building an in-house SunPy module to get real time data from different sources , using ``Fido`` and build new clients for ones unavailable.
+This would involve building an in-house SunPy module to get real time data from different sources , using ``Fido`` and build new clients for ones unavailable.
 Real-time archives are archives which provide current data and normal full-time archives provide historical (previous year,month etc) data.
  Few of the features that this project aims to add to SunPy are,

 * Overlay of Active Regions on top of Solar Images ([Solar Monitor](solarmonitor.org)).
 * GOES X-ray flux with Active Regions on the flares detected ([SolarSoft Latest Events](http://www.lmsal.com/solarsoft/last_events/)).
 * Latest features observed available from HEK on top of a map ([isolsearch](http://www.lmsal.com/hek/hek_isolsearch.html)).

-Specifically, Taking an example, We would first download latest, real-time SWAP data using a SWAPClient in Fido and download latest real-time data from [NOAA.gov](http://www.swpc.noaa.gov/products/solar-region-summary) and other sources for the text data about Regions with sunspots and H-alpha plages without spots.
+Specifically, Taking an example, We would first download latest, real-time SWAP data using a ``SWAPClient`` in ``Fido`` and download latest real-time data from [NOAA.gov](http://www.swpc.noaa.gov/products/solar-region-summary) and other sources for the text data about Regions with sunspots and H-alpha plages without spots.
 General purpose clients on the lines of ``Fido`` would be designed to obtain data for both.
 In this way, user can specify a time or a timerange and download  the required data.
 Then, once we have both the data, we would use a custom-made plot (make requisite changes to way Maps, LCs are plotted) to overlay the text/tabular data over the image and get plots similar to [this](http://imgur.com/oCDr4eD).
 Similar process would be implemented for LightCurves as well.

 I would divide this project nicely, in 2-3 modular parts.